Electrophysiological Pharmacological And Molecular Evidence For Î±7-Nicotinic Acetylcholine Receptors In Rat Midbrain Dopamine Neurons

 Journal of Pharmacology and Experimental Therapeutics

 Digital Object Identifier (DOI)

 Wu, Jie; George, Andrew A.; Schroeder, Katherine M.; Xu, Lin; Marxer-Miller, Syndia; Lucero, Linda; and Lukas, Ronald J., "Electrophysiological Pharmacological And Molecular Evidence For Î±7-Nicotinic Acetylcholine Receptors In Rat Midbrain Dopamine Neurons" (2004).
-Neurobiology.
+Translational Neuroscience.
 72.